 Women are also underrepresented in small business.
 Though more women start businesses, only 3 out of 10 get federal contracts.** Women-owned businesses pump about $3 trillion into the economy.
 Yet, it takes women owners at least four tries before they are approved for a bank loan or line of credit.

-And, on average, it takes twenty-two attempts to get equity capital.
-Almost half of women business owners did not seek money in 2009.***
+On average, it takes twenty-two attempts for a woman owner to get equity capital.
+Almost half of women business owners did not seek venture funding***

 My Personal Reasons

-Growing up, I observed double standards on women throughout church, school, television and in society.
-I could not understand why it was so and remember thinking how unfair.
+Growing up, I observed double standards on women at church, at school, on television, in the news and in society.
+It really bothered me and I could not understand why women were treated differently.
+I remembered thinking so unfair.

-Even now, I continue to observe double standards in respect to women.
-I see how double standards have caused women to second guess whether they can pull the job off or they work twice as hard to prove they are qualified.
+Even now, I continue to observe how women are treated as marginalized.
+I see how this divisive culture have caused women to second guess themselves or they work thrice as hard to prove they are qualified.

 I’ve seen women question whether they had the skills and abilities for a new position.
-I’ have also seen where some women will not submit their resume for a new position because they don’t think they are qualified.
+I’ve also seen where some women decide against submitting their resume for a new position because they don’t think they are qualified.

-I remember my excitement when talking to my friends encouraging them to go for it and to see them excel when they did.
-This resonated with me and I found my passion in helping women to see themselves as qualified leaders and risk takers and to have a voice.
+I remember my excitement when talking to my friends encouraging them to go for their dreams and to see them excel.
+This resonated with me and I found my passion in helping women to see themselves as qualified leaders and risk takers.

 All are Welcome

-Women – this is our time in history and we have to pursue our dreams and lead others to do the same.
-I believe that helping other women become successful in their careers is my purpose.
+We must continue to pursue our dreams and lead others to do the same.
+Helping other women become successful in their career path is my purpose.